Where Trends data comes from

 Data that is excluded

-- Searches made by few people: Trends only analyzes data for popular search terms, so terms with low volume won’t appear.
+- Searches made by very few people: Trends only analyzes data for popular terms, so search terms with low volume appear as 0.

-- Duplicate searches: Trends eliminates repeated queries from a certain user over a short period of time.
+- Duplicate searches: Trends eliminates repeated searches from the same person over a short period of time.

 - Special characters: Trends filters out queries with apostrophes and other special characters.